 While your experience is useful, it’s just as important to highlight skills.
 Figure out which skills are needed for the job and focus on them throughout your resume.
 Remember, the goal is to convince the hiring manager that you’re the best candidate for the job.
 Doing that will alleviate any potential for age discrimination.

 What do employers want?
 Obviously, they want value.
 They need a team filled with people who can add value to their companies.
 You should emphasize your value-added prospects by highlighting specific accomplishments you’ve had in other jobs.
 Moreover, link those achievements to real numbers that demonstrate the value you brought to your jobs.
 In this case, the bigger the number, the more impressive you look

 Finally, prepare to be flexible on salary.
 Even if the job offering asks you to include salary expectations, be sure to leave it open to negotiation.
 Allow the employer the opportunity to discover your potential value first, and everything else will fall into place.

 The good news is that it is possible to avoid age discrimination.
 Just follow these simple tips and focus on creating a value-added resume that any employer will love.
-If you can achieve that goal, you can land more interviews and secure the employment you deserve
+If you can achieve that goal, you can land more interviews and secure the employment you deserve.